Avatar

 About Me

-I am a PhD candidate at the University of Glasgow, specialising in infectious disease modelling and policy translation.
-My PhD research focuses on predicting the health and economic impacts of rabies interventions using mathematical models, and creating data-driven tools for policymaking.
-My expertise spans epidemiological modelling, genomic data analysis, and programming using R and RShiny, Python, and bash scripting.
+I am a PhD candidate at the University of Glasgow working at the intersection of infectious disease modelling, data science, and policy translation.
+My doctoral research focuses on predicting the health and economic impacts of rabies interventions using quantitative decision-analytic models, and on developing data-driven tools to support evidence-based policymaking.
+My work has contributed to national and international policy discussions on disease control strategies.

 Education